harvard-lil/js-wacz/README.md

 ## Programmatic use

-**js-wacz**'s CLI and underlying logic are decoupled, and it can therefore be consumed as a JavaScript module (currently only with NodeJS).
+**js-wacz**'s CLI and underlying logic are decoupled, and it can therefore be consumed as a JavaScript module _(currently only with Node.js)_.

 **Example: Creating a signed WACZ programmatically**
 ```javascript